Learning Sites logo

 The primary difference between images marked Version 7 and 7a and earlier views is the coloration of the reliefs.
 The new coloration has been matched to photographs of the so-called Canford reliefs published in Christie's of London auction catalogue for the July 6, 1994 sale.

-Theimages marked Version 6 include the following new elements: coloration and texturing added to all the bas-reliefs (including the lamassu), to simulate carved limestone, and a decorative frieze band added above the reliefs, the specific form of which has yet to be decided.
+The images marked Version 6 include the following new elements: coloration and texturing added to all the bas-reliefs (including the lamassu) to simulate carved limestone, and a decorative frieze band added above the reliefs, the specific form of which has yet to be decided.
 Coloration is based on Samuel Paley's slides, two of which can be viewed here for comparison.

 The images marked Version 5 (available on the Archives page) included the following new elements: improved wall and paving textures, coloration added to some reliefs to simulate carved limestone, some modeling added to the lamassu around Entry D (these had been incomplete at this point), and added drawings mapped onto other courtyard walls.

 The images marked Version 3 (available on the Archives page) have four repeating relief images on the right-hand (West) wall of the courtyard.
-These images were generated only as a test of hues for the relief panels (they are not meant to be interpreted as part of the final model).
+These images were generated only as a test of hues for the relief panels (they were not meant to be interpreted as part of the final model).

 Great Northern Courtyard